nolanlab/CodexNapariViewer/README.md

 4. Now, type the following command: pip install -r requirements.txt

+	For Unix/Mac users, please remove or comment out the following: pywin32==227
+		pywin32-ctypes==0.2.0
 This above will take a while to install all the necessary dependencies, once that is done type the following command:
 	pip install pyqt5